tvaneerd/isocpp/observer_ptr.md

 `observer_ptr` avoids `get()` and allows the invariant to stay protected throughout more code.
 A function that previously used a raw pointer (so as to be used by both `shared_ptr` and `unique_ptr` clients), can now avoid `get()` completely.
 This means `get()` can be pushed to the edge of your codebase - only needed at the border with 3rd party or unchangeable APIs that require other pointer types.

+`observer_ptr` extends the safety net of a smart pointer over more of your codebase.

 4. `observer_ptr` makes **_intent_** more **_clear_**

 From the original proposal (N4282) "it is intended as a near drop-in replacement for raw pointer types, with the advantage that,  as a vocabulary type, it indicates its intended use without need for detailed analysis by code readers". `observer_ptr` makes code more clear, easier to read, alleviating nagging lifetime questions.
 Some codebases can use `T*` to mean non-owning, but many popular 3rd party libraries still use raw pointers with various meanings, thus adding ambiguity to even modern codebases.

 5. `observer_ptr` is a post-modern tool for **_transitioning a codebase_** to more modern C++.

-This is the reasoning most often mentioned (and sometimes derided).
-NOte that it is listed _fifth_.
+This is the reasoning most often discussed.
+Note that it is listed _fifth_.
 The idea is to review all raw pointers in a codebase, replacing each case with the correct smart pointer (ie `unique_ptr` hopefully, else `shared_ptr`, etc).
 Since this replacement takes time, and not all cases will be fixed at once, "unowned" pointers need a thing to be replaced with (ie `observer_ptr`) else it is hard to know which raw pointers have been reviewed, and which haven't.
 (If *all* owned pointers in a codebase are wrapped with smart pointers, then a raw pointer can mean "unowned".
 But most codebases are still mixed with new and old uses.)